Muyambop/Muyambop/README.md

 <h1>Hi, I'm Precious! </h1>

+# 🛠️ Network Tools Usage & Documentation
+Here is the detailed explanations of key tools I used for daily network operations, monitoring, troubleshooting, and documentation.
+Each section includes **how I used the tool**, a **practical example**, and a **summary**.

+---

+## 1. 📌 MobaXterm

+**How I used it:**
+I used MobaXterm as my main SSH and Telnet client to log into network devices for configuration and troubleshooting.
+On a daily basis, I relied on it for routine health checks—verifying device uptime, CPU and memory usage, checking routing tables, and ensuring configurations were properly applied.

+**Practical Example:**
+I would connect to routers and switches, run diagnostic commands, and generate reports showing the health of critical infrastructure.
+This helped me ensure that no device was overloaded or misconfigured.

+**Summary:**
+✅ MobaXterm helped me manage device configurations and perform daily system health checks efficiently.

+---

+## 2. 📌 Huawei NCE (Network Cloud Engine)

+**How I used it:**
+I used NCE as a centralized platform to monitor Huawei nodes.
+This tool allowed me to track performance metrics such as CPU, memory, and storage utilization across multiple devices.

+**Practical Example:**
+Each day, I generated NE (Network Element) resource utilization reports to keep track of which nodes were nearing capacity or showing abnormal behavior.
+This proactive monitoring helped in capacity planning and avoided potential outages.

+**Summary:**
+✅ NCE gave me a clear overview of Huawei node health and supported daily utilization reporting.

+---

+## 3. 📌 SolarWinds

+**How I used it:**
+SolarWinds was my go-to for monitoring both nodes and links in the network.
+It provided visibility into traffic flow, link uptime, and latency issues.

+**Practical Example:**
+I created daily reports focusing on primary links, ensuring critical paths were stable and had no packet loss or latency spikes.
+If a primary link showed degradation, I could escalate before customers were affected.

+**Summary:**
+✅ SolarWinds ensured smooth monitoring of nodes and primary links, supporting proactive fault detection.

+---

+## 4. 📌 Wireshark

+**How I used it:**
+I used Wireshark as a packet analyzer for deep troubleshooting when facing complex issues such as packet drops, VoIP call quality problems, or unusual traffic.

+**Practical Example:**
+By capturing and analyzing packets, I could identify malformed packets, jitter, retransmissions, or specific applications consuming bandwidth.
+This helped isolate issues faster than using device logs alone.

+**Summary:**
+✅ Wireshark helped me dive deep into network traffic to troubleshoot packet-level problems.

+---

+## 5. 📌 Microsoft Visio

+**How I used it:**
+I used Visio to design logical and physical network diagrams.
+These diagrams documented the infrastructure, showing device interconnections, IP addressing schemes, and failover designs.

+**Practical Example:**
+When proposing new setups or troubleshooting complex environments, I presented Visio diagrams to management and team members.
+These visuals simplified communication and made the network easier to understand.

+**Summary:**
+✅ Visio helped me document and design network layouts for better planning and communication.

+---

+## 📖 Final Note

+These tools formed the foundation of my daily workflow in network operations.
+Together, they enabled me to:
+- Perform **device configuration & health checks** 🖥️
+- Monitor **nodes, links, and utilization** 📊
+- Troubleshoot **packet-level issues** 📡
+- Document **network architecture** 🗂️

+---

+# 📂 Project Showcase

+Here are some real-world projects where I applied the above tools:

+### 🔹 Project 1: Gweru 3G Reroute Optimization
+- **Tools Used:** MobaXterm, Cisco Router (Cisco ASR 1001-X), Visio.
+- **Objective:** Optimize the Gweru 3G backhaul to reduce unnecessary hops.
+- **Highlights:**
+  - Worked with TelOne after they laid fiber from HQ to Gweru 📡
+  - Configured a Cisco ASR 1001-X router to aggregate and optimize BTS site connectivity ⚙️
+  - Reduced multiple hops, improving latency and reliability for users in Gweru 🚀

+📸 *Placeholder for Visio Topology Diagram / Cisco Config Screenshot*

+---

+### 🔹 Project 2: Huawei NCE Monitoring & Reporting
+- **Tools Used:** Huawei NCE, SolarWinds.
+- **Objective:** Daily monitoring of Huawei core network nodes and reporting utilization.
+- **Highlights:**
+  - Generated NE (Network Element) resource utilization reports 📊
+  - Identified nodes nearing CPU/memory capacity and escalated proactively ⚠️
+  - Supported management with trend analysis for capacity planning 📈

+📸 *Placeholder for NCE Dashboard Screenshot*

+---

+### 🔹 Project 3: Deep Packet Analysis for Unifun
+- **Tools Used:** Wireshark.
+- **Objective:** Troubleshoot Unifun’s issue of not receiving data at their server.
+- **Highlights:**
+  - Captured and analyzed packets between client and Unifun server 🔍
+  - Identified abnormal traffic patterns and missing payload delivery ❌
+  - Isolated root cause, enabling resolution and restoring service ✅

+📸 *Placeholder for Wireshark Capture Screenshot*

+---

 <h2>👨‍💻 Network Design Projects with Cisco Packet Tracer & Visio:</h2>

 # 📌 Enterprise Network Design and Implementation (Packet Tracer Project)